-- 1½ teaspoons granulated sugar
+- 1 1/2 teaspoons granulated sugar

-- 1 ¾ teaspoons sea salt
+- 1 1/2 teaspoons salt

-- A few turns of freshly ground black pepper
+- a few turns freshly ground black pepper

-- Pinch of cayenne pepper
+- pinch cayenne pepper

 Line a baking sheet with parchment paper and set aside.

-Add the split peas, carrots, onion, olives, sun-dried tomatoes (plus the oil), and garlic to a food processor fitted with the blade attachment.
+Add the cooked split peas, carrots, onion, olives, sun-dried tomatoes, sun-dried tomato oil, and garlic to a food processor fitted with the blade attachment.
 Process until every thing is incorporated and it's a relatively smooth mixture.
 Then add the egg and process just until it's blended in.

 Remove the mixture from the food processor and pour it into a large mixing bowl.
-Fold in the garbanzo flour, almond meal, paprika, sugar, salt. pepper and cayenne.
+Fold in the garbanzo flour, almond meal, paprika, sugar, salt, pepper and cayenne.
 Mix until you no long see any dry spots.